09 - How to use Frida on a non-rooted device

 Once:

-The injection done in libtmessages.28.so
+1. The injection is performed in libtmessages.28.so.

-The application resigned
+3. The application is resigned.

-We can install the repackaged APK new.apk
+We can install the repackaged APK (new.apk) and push myscript.js to /data/local/tmp:

 $ adb shell install new.apk